petercsiba/dumpsheet/backend/README.md

 docker buildx version # verify installation
 ```
 https://dev.to/maxtacu/cross-platform-container-images-with-buildx-and-colima-4ibj

+NOTE: `colima start` needs to run every time you restart your computer (or you add autostart).

 NOTE: Apply out of box for backwards compatibility supports `arch -x86_64`,
 which runs code on the previous architecture.